kuosman/kuosman.github.io/_posts/2019-01-02-use-dark-theme-microsoft-sql-server-management-studio.md

 ## How to use darks theme ?

-Although it’s not officially supported by Microsoft, the Dark theme is also available in both SSMS 2016 and the latest SSMS 17.
+Although it’s not officially supported by Microsoft, the Dark theme is also available in SSMS 2016, SSMS 17 and SSMS 18.

 Follow following steps to get dark theme:
 * Close Microsoft SQL Server Management Studio (the abbreviation used is SSMS in following text)